ehmicky/gulp-execa/README.md

 take a [file](https://gulpjs.com/docs/en/api/vinyl#instance-properties) as argument and return a `command`.

+Each file in the stream will spawn a separate process.
+This can consume lots of resources, so you should only use this method when there are no alternatives.

 # Command

 By default, no shell interpreter (like Bash or `cmd.exe`) is used.
 This means